CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial3_Digitizing.md

  ![move point]

-  It is a good idea to regularly use the “save for selected layers” function, under the Current Edits menu ![current edits], to save your work as you digitize:
+  It is a good idea to regularly use the “save for all layers” function, under the Current Edits menu ![current edits], to save your work as you digitize:

 ![Save Feature]